iamnoob123456789/SimonGame/README.md

-Here’s a description you can use for your Simon game project:
+Here’s a description of my  Simon game project:

 ---